General Contact Information

-Barbara joined the staff of the Office for Equity and Diversity (OED) in December 2006 as the Disability Coordinator/Employment.
-She holds a double master’s degree in Rehabilitation Counseling and Rehabilitation Administration (1997) from the Rehabilitation Institute at Southern Illinois University–Carbondale.
+Barbara joined the Office for Equity and Diversity (OED) in December 2006 as the Disability Coordinator/Employment.
+She holds a double masters degree in Rehabilitation Counseling and Rehabilitation Administration (1997) from the Rehabilitation Institute at Southern Illinois University–Carbondale.
 Her undergraduate degree is in Therapeutic Recreation from the University of Wisconsin–La Crosse (1985).
 Prior to joining OED, Barbara was employed at the City of Madison as the Occupational Accommodation Specialist coordinating employee and applicant accommodation requests and providing expertise for the City on disability-related employment issues.
-She has also served as a director of programs for people with disabilities locally and at Southern Illinois University–Carbondale.
-Barbara has more than 25 years of experience working with individuals with disabilities in clinical, community, and employment settings.
+She has also served as the director of a supportive living program for persons with disabilities in Madison and the Director of Therapeutic Recreation at Touch of Nature, Southern Illinois University–Carbondale.
+Barbara has been engaged in working with individuals with disabilities for more than 30 years in clinical, community, outdoor and employment settings.

 The primary responsibilities of the Disability Coordinator/Employment are to: